clemsonexcel/database-data-migration/README.md

 ## Project Overview
 Brief description of the migration problem and objectives.

+This project documents the process of transitioning from spreadsheets-based data storage to a relational database to improve data consistency, integrity, and scalability.

 ## Business Context
 Why the migration is needed (system upgrade, consolidation, scalability, etc.).